1. The Opportunity for Reinvention

-This is not mainly a technical problem so much as a sequencing problem in system design.
-The question of where AI belongs in a workflow should follow from an analysis of what the workflow is actually doing, which acts create commitments, and who is accountable for those commitments.
-That is the kind of analysis DEMO, Jan Dietz's Design and Engineering Methodology for Organizations, is built to provide.
+This is a sequencing problem in system design.
+The question of where AI belongs in a workflow should follow from an analysis of what the workflow is actually doing: which acts create commitments, who is accountable for those commitments, and which tasks only support or carry information.
+That is the kind of analysis DEMO, Jan Dietz's Design and Engineering Methodology for Organisations,1 is built to provide.

-In plain terms, DEMO tries to describe the essential structure of an organization independent of the current software stack, workflow tooling, or reporting lines.
+In plain terms, DEMO attempts to describe the essential structure of an organization independent of the current software stack, workflow tooling, or reporting lines.
 It gives you a compressed and relatively stable description of a chosen scope of work in terms of who makes commitments, who fulfills them, and which acts merely support those commitments.
-That is useful for AI design because implementation details change quickly, while accountability structure usually should not.
+What makes that analysis worth doing before AI system design begins is precisely the compression: you can examine a scope of interest in a form that is stripped of implementation detail, which allows you to look at a potential design with a fresh perspective rather than optimizing the shape of what is already there.

-The argument here is fairly specific: before designing AI into any consequential enterprise workflow, it is worth knowing which acts in that workflow create genuine organizational commitments and require human accountability, and which acts only process or carry information and can be automated without displacing responsibility.
-If you get that distinction wrong early, you tend to produce systems that are technically functional but organizationally flawed.
+My argument here is fairly specific: before designing AI into any consequential enterprise workflow, it is worth knowing which acts in that workflow create genuine organizational commitments and require human accountability, and which acts only process or carry information and can be automated without displacing responsibility.
+If you get that distinction wrong early, you risk producing systems that are technically functional but organizationally misaligned with the social commitments the organization actually needs to make.

 Multiple independent research efforts have converged on the same finding from different angles: most enterprise AI pilots do not translate into sustainable operational results.
 MIT's NANDA initiative found that only approximately 5% of generative AI programs achieved rapid revenue acceleration.
 Gartner predicted that 60% of AI projects without AI-ready data foundations would be abandoned through 2026.
 S&P Global found that the average organization scrapped 46% of its AI proofs-of-concept before reaching production.
 These figures use different denominators and measure different things; however, they point in the same direction.